SebastianoF/bruker2nifti/README.md

 After installing the latest development version, type `nosetests` to run the tests.
 Some of the tests are based on an open dataset Bruker images downloadable with the repo, in the folder [test_data](https://github.com/SebastianoF/bruker2nifti/tree/master/test_data).
+[Bruker2nifti_qa](https://gitlab.com/naveau/bruker2nifti_qa/tree/master) provides more Bruker raw data for further experiments.
 Current deployment version undergoes continuous integration on [travis-ci](https://travis-ci.org/SebastianoF/bruker2nifti).

 ## Support and contributions
-Please see the [contribution guideline](https://github.com/SebastianoF/bruker2nifti/blob/master/CONTRIBUTE.md) for bugs report, feature requests and code styling.
+Please see the [contribution guideline](https://github.com/SebastianoF/bruker2nifti/blob/master/CONTRIBUTE.md) for bugs report, feature requests and code style.

 ## Copyright and Licence
 Copyright (c) 2017, Sebastiano Ferraris.